functional-koans/clojure-koans/README.md

 If you're starting from a cloned or forked repo, that's cool too.
 This way you'll be able to track your progress in Git, and see how your answers compare to others, by checking out the project's Network tab.
 You might want to create your own branch - that way if you pull back the latest koans from master, it'll be a bit easier to manage the inevitable conflicts if we make changes to exercises you've already completed.

 The only things you'll need to run the Clojure Koans are:

 - JRE 1.5 or higher
 - [clojure-1.3.0.jar](http://repo1.maven.org/maven2/org/clojure/clojure/1.3.0/clojure-1.3.0.zip)

-You can use [Leiningen](http://github.com/technomancy/leiningen) version 1 (not the latest and greatest) to automatically install the Clojure jar in the right place.
+You can use [Leiningen](http://github.com/technomancy/leiningen) to automatically install the Clojure jar in the right place.
 Leiningen will also get you a couple more jarfiles, including JLine, which allows you some of the functionality of readline (command-line history, for example).

-After you have leiningen (version 1) installed, run
+### Installing dependencies

+Dependencies are installed automatically with lein 2, but if you are still using lein 1 run

 `lein deps`